-When our hormones are working properly and in the right combinations, life is good.
-However, those same hormones that keep us happy and healthy can also cause emotional and physical distress if they are not in balance.
 Optimal hormone balance is critical to our physical and emotional well-being, as well as long-term protection against age-related concerns such as breast cancer, cardiovascular disease, and osteoporosis.
-(For more information about hormone balance, see our newsletter titled All About Balance.)
+However, those same hormones that keep us healthy may also cause emotional and physical distress if they are not in balance.
 Hormone testing is a valuable tool for achieving optimal hormone balance, as well as for maintaining that balance once it is achieved.

 What Are Hormones?

-The family of steroid hormones contributes greatly to our general sense of well-being.
-This group of hormones supports a broad range of essential physiological functions, such as sexuality and reproduction, thyroid function, bone mineral density, blood lipid levels, and aspects of normal brain function.
+Of the many different hormones and hormone types, the first that comes to mind for most people are steroid or sex hormones: estrogens, progesterone, and testosterone.
+Other steroid hormones are produced by the adrenal glands, including dehydroepiandrosterone (DHEA) and hydrocortisone.
+These groups of hormones support a broad range of essential physiological functions, such as sexuality and reproduction, thyroid function, bone mineral density, blood lipid levels, and aspects of normal brain function.

-The steroid hormones are of particular importance to men and women experiencing menopause or age-related declines in hormone activity.
-(For more information about male hormone issues, see our newsletter titled A Perspective on Male Hormones.)
-Because of their familiarity and overall impact on our lives, and because of the complexity of the topic of hormone testing, we will focus only on the steroid hormones in this newsletter.
+Steroid hormones are of particular importance to men and women experiencing menopause or age-related decline in hormonal activity.
+Because of their overall impact on health, and because of the complexity of the topic of hormone testing, this article will focus only on the steroid hormones.
 However, many of the concepts discussed apply to other hormones as well.

-As part of your initial assessment, you may be asked about your family medical history and your symptoms.
+The more information your healthcare practitioner has, the better he or she will be able to accurately assess and monitor your hormone health to help you achieve optimum hormone balance.
 You may want to use a form or checklist that makes it easier to track and record your symptoms on a daily basis.
-This ongoing record helps your healthcare practitioner identify any cyclical patterns, which may be related to your hormone levels.
+This record helps your practitioner identify any cyclical patterns that might be related to your hormone levels.

-Ongoing symptom assessment and hormone testing allow you and your healthcare practitioner to monitor the progress of your hormone therapy, and the impact of using any products containing hormones, such as skin creams, birth control pills, and foods or herbs containing phytoestrogens.
-Although the hormones in these products may not be measured directly, they may have an impact on the hormones being measured with the hormone tests.
+Ongoing symptom assessments and hormone testing allow you and your healthcare practitioner to monitor the progress of your hormone therapy.
+This will include tracking the impact of using any products containing hormones, such as skin creams, birth control pills, and foods or herbs containing phytoestrogens.
+Although the hormones in these products might not be measured directly, they may affect the hormones being measured with the hormone tests.

 How are Hormone Tests Performed?